 Upper House is inspired by the organic forms of the Daintree Rainforest.
 Located only moments away from the heart of the Southbank cultural precinct, the proposed development is oriented to open up towards the Brisbane skyline.

-The fluid sculptural ‘ribbons’ of the building set it apart in the streetscape and wind their way up the facade in reference to the roots of the Moreton Bay fig tree native to Queensland.
-At roof level, the ribbons twist and intertwine to become a shaded pergola for the generously proportioned recreational spaces.
+The fluid sculptural ‘ribbons’ of the building set it apart in the streetscape and wind their way up the facade in reference to the roots of the Moreton Bay Fig Tree native to Queensland.
+At roof level, the ribbons twist and intertwine to become a shaded pergola for the generously proportioned recreational and wellbeing spaces.

 |Koichi Takada Architects||Architects|